25 Coronavirus Myths You Need to Stop Believing, According to Doctors

 Myth: Wiping your body with Clorox can kill the coronavirus.

 Yes, the disinfectant product is helpful when it comes to household cleaning, but Clorox wipes should not be applied to the skin.
-In fact, they could even cause more harm than good if they were to get in your eyes or mouth.
-"The wipes are meant to disinfect hard surfaces—they're not meant to put on the skin because it can be harmful," Eudene Harry, MD, the medical director for Oasis Wellness and Rejuvenation Center in Orlando, Florida, previously told Best Life.
-And for more on staying clean and healthy, check out 15 Expert Tips for Disinfecting Your House for Coronavirus.
+In fact, they could cause serious harm if they were to get in your eyes or mouth.
+"The wipes are meant to disinfect hard surfaces—they're not meant to put on the skin because it can be harmful," Eudene Harry, MD, the medical director for Oasis Wellness and Rejuvenation Center, previously told Best Life.

 Myth: Consuming breast milk prevents COVID-19.

-It has been reported that there's been a surge in people purchasing human breast milk due to the belief that it will help prevent the COVID-19 virus.
+In April, it was reported that there was a surge in people purchasing human breast milk due to the belief that it would help prevent COVID.
 But of course, that's totally untrue.
 Dyan Hes, MD, founder of Gramercy Pediatrics, plainly told CBS News: "Do not buy breast milk to prevent COVID.
 That is not going to help you."

 Myth: COVID-19 was deliberately created and released by people.

-As those at Johns Hopkins plainly state, this myth is 100-percent false.
+As those at Johns Hopkins plainly state, this myth is 100 percent false.
 "Viruses can change over time," the experts continue.
 "Occasionally, a disease outbreak happens when a virus that is common in an animal such as a pig, bat, or bird undergoes changes and passes to humans.
 This is likely how the new coronavirus came to be."
+And for more up-to-date information, sign up for our daily newsletter.

 Myth: If you can hold your breath for 10 seconds, you don't have coronavirus.